jicksta/sync-evernote/README.md

 * Save note bodies
 * Save attachments' data, OCR data
 * Watcher mode: run in the background after full sync polling for newer chunks
-* Auto-detect missing chunks that are missing in the data
+* Auto-detect missing chunks that are missing in the volume

 Nice-to-haves: